kpboyle1/devtreks/ReadMe.txt

 What's New in Version 2.0.0
-1. This release refactors DevTreks to Microsoft’s ASPNET and Entity Framework Core 1.0 technologies.
+1. This release refactors DevTreks to Microsoft’s ASP.NET and Entity Framework Core 1.0 technologies.

 2. The development database server uses Sql Server 2016 Express RTM.
 The Azure database server uses RTM 12.